creavo/MultiAppBundle/README.md

                     JSON_CONTAINS: Creavo\MultiAppBundle\Doctrine\JsonContains
                     JSON_SEARCH: Creavo\MultiAppBundle\Doctrine\JsonSearch

-Add the following later on in your config.yml:
+Add and edit the following to your needs later on in your config.yml:

     creavo_multi_app:
-        option: value
+        user_class: AppBundle\Entity\User # user-class - must implement Creavo\MultiAppBundle\Interfaces\UserInterface
+        relations: # relations to existing doctrine-entities (entity must implement Creavo\MultiAppBundle\Interfaces\AbstractEntityInterface)
+            -
+                name: User # name of entity - used in app-fields
+                class: AppBundle\Entity\User # class of the entity
+                route: user_detail # if a link to the entity is needed - this is the route
+                route_id_param: id # and this the id-key - thats equals path('user_detail',{'id': entityId}) in twig -
+                name: Customer
+                class: AppBundle\Entity\Customer

 Add the following to your routing.yml: